Reference No. 082 Sales Marketing Growth · Symptoms · Diagnostic

 Where it fits

-II.The room underneath the search phrase.
+II.The revenue layer underneath the search phrase.

 This sits between sales, marketing, brand authority, operations, and decision architecture.
 Growth stalls when the company treats one visible number as the whole system.